mondeja/mdpo/docs/rationale.rst

 is no artificial intelligence capable of doing that in a stable way, we need to look for other ways to fix the problem.

-Beyound that statement, an artificial intelligence capable of solve the problem or rebuild the target language file would be possible?
+Beyond that statement, an artificial intelligence capable of solve the problem or rebuild the target language file would be possible?
 I don't know, but think about next simple example.
 This machine would need to be able to translate the Markdown string ``**Flexible** replacement **again**`` to the